reviewboard/rbtools/docs/rbtools/workflows/git.rst

    Review requests are not pull requests.
 They're more flexible.
 You don't have to push anything anywhere, if you don't want to.

-   You means you have more control over what's posted.
+   This means you have more control over what's posted.
 You can selectively post only certain files with :option:`rbt post --include` or exclude files (like auto-generated files) with :option:`rbt post --exclude`.